 Changing your footwear can certainly make a difference in the pain you feel from your bunions and reduce their progression.
 Make sure that your shoes are the right size and have a large toe box.
 Other shoe characteristics that work well are those with softer leather or cloth which prevent rubbing.
 In addition, eliminating high heels or shoes that don't give your feet enough room at the toe can help slow down the progression.

 Correct your foot mechanics

 As mentioned above many people with bunions have flat feet and tend to pronate or roll their foot inwards as they walk, run, or participate in other activities.
-Custom made or prescriptive orthotics can correct your foot mechanics so that you'll walk correctly and greatly reduce bunion pain.
+Custom made orthotics can correct your foot mechanics so that you'll walk correctly and greatly reduce bunion pain.

 Bunion surgery is always the last route I'll will take to eliminate your bunion pain.
 Some patients who opt for surgery have suffered for many years with their bunions and walking has become extremely difficult.
 However, I've also treated younger people who have developed bunions early in life and want to live a life free from pain.

 Whatever stage your bunions are at we can help.

 Call us today at 206-368-7000 for an appointment.
 We can often schedule you for an appointment in 2 weeks or less.
 You can also request an appointment online.